Are you planning for House Construction in Bangalore?

-Other than these approved plotted layouts there are many layouts formed by private developers which are unauthorised and such properties or plots come under “B Khata”.
-The costs of these sites or plots are much cheaper in cases 10 to 35% cheaper than “A Khata” sites in the same surrounding areas.
+Other than these approved plotted layouts, many layouts are formed by private developers that are unauthorized and such properties or plots come under “B Khata.”
+These sites or plots’ costs are much cheaper in cases 10 to 35% cheaper than “A Khata” sites in the same surrounding areas.

-Though this would be an option for you if you are a believer in Vastu; this should be important for an investor as well as it could affect the resale ability or rentability in the years to come.
+Though this would be an option for you if you believe in Vastu, this should be important for an investor and could affect the resale ability or rentability in the years to come.

-If the land is a land allotted by the statutory authorities like the BDA, then things are more straightforward, as only the transfer formalities need to be looked into.
+If the land is land allotted by the statutory authorities like the BDA, things are more straightforward, as only the transfer formalities need to be considered.

-If not it is advisable to avail of the services of a competent lawyer who can advise you on the pitfalls.
-Registered Sale deed, Khata and Encumbrance Certificates are some of the documents, which come up for scrutiny.
+If not, it is advisable to avail of a competent lawyer’s services to advise you on the pitfalls.
+Registered Sale deed, Khata, and Encumbrance Certificates are some of the documents that scrutinize.

-How does one proceed further after finalisation of the Site in case of a residential building?
+How does one proceed further after the finalization of the Site in the case of a residential building?

-Once the site has been finalized, you need to conceptualise House plans done by professional, experienced Architects.
+Once the site has been finalized, you need to conceptualize House plans done by professional, experienced Architects.

 THE MORE QUALITY TIME SPENT AT THIS STAGE, THE BETTER:

-This shall save a lot of costs, breakage, remodelling, improve efficiency and achieve good synchronisation at work.
+This shall save many costs, breakage, remodeling, improve efficiency, and achieve proper synchronization at work.

 Ask QUESTIONS to yourself?